python/mypy/docs/source/command_line.rst

   tune the number of workers on a given machine is to start from 3-4 workers and increase the number while you see a performance improvement.

-* Parallel mode requires and automatically enables :option:`--native-parser`.
+* Parallel mode requires and automatically enables :option:`--native-parser` and :ref:`incremental mode <incremental>`.
+Specifying :option:`--no-incremental` has no effect in parallel mode.

 Advanced options